Blackwing (character): Heavy Mettle version

 A member of Joseph Manfredi's group Heavy Mettle also goes by the name of Blackwing.

-During the Dark Reign storyline, this Blackwing is shown as a new member of Norman Osborn's Shadow Initiative.
+During the "Dark Reign" storyline, this Blackwing is shown as a new member of Norman Osborn's Shadow Initiative.
 She was later injured during the attempt to retake 42, the Negative Zone Prison, from Blastaar's forces.
-She was killed in action.
+Blackwing was killed in action.

 Barnell Bohusk

 Powers and abilities

 The first Blackwing is an expert trainer of bats, with which he has a highly developed empathic rapport.
 He has a number of specially mutated bats bred for abnormal strength, size, and intelligence.
 Blackwing wears a costume consisting of synthetic stretch fabric over chain mail body armor.
 Devices in his costume give him the power of flight for short distances, via directed motion hovering.
 Blackwing is also a skilled marksman.

 The second Blackwing wears an armored suit that has wings enabling her to fly.